cscart/docs/en/cscart_addons/addons/google_analytics_enhanced_ecommerce/index.rst

 Overview
 --------

-    **Google Analytics Enhanced Ecommerce** is a professional solution for CS-Cart store owners which allows tracking some additional information about your customers, like when customers added items to cart, started the checkout process, completed a purchase, and many more.
+    **GA Pro** is a professional solution for CS-Cart store owners which allows tracking some additional information about your customers, like when customers added items to cart, started the checkout process, completed a purchase, and many more.
 Besides, everything in reports is customizable, it meets your specific analysis needs.
 You can find what is important for your business.

     By implementing Enhanced Ecommerce, you get more data and more insight, and that will give you more opportunity for improvements.

     Implementing Enhanced Ecommerce is quite difficult and risky, especially on the production site with important data.
 It will definitely require technical skills.
-With our **Google Analytics Enhanced Ecommerce add-on**, you won't need to worry about that.
+With our **GA Pro add-on**, you won't need to worry about that.
 All you need to do is simply install the add-on, get a Tracking id from Google Analytics and enjoy using all the useful features of Enhanced Ecommerce.

-    Check out an overview of Google Analytics Enhanced Ecommerce:
+    Check out an overview of GA Pro:

     .. raw:: html